Togo: Surgical Care & Education

 Surgical Fairs to Reach Remote Areas

 Most medical expertise in Togo is centered in Lomé, but many families live far from the capital city.
 For that reason, United Surgeons for Children frequently organizes surgical fairs in distant provinces, allowing us to carry out assessments on vulnerable children who may not otherwise see a medical professional.
 Families who would lack the means to bring their children for surgery in Lomé then have no need to worry – as our teams ensure medical transport for necessary procedures to be carried out in the capital facilities.
-Since starting these missions, nearly 1,000 children have received surgeries they needed to survive and thrive, including treatment for hydrocele, ectopia, hernia, severe burns and bone diseases.
+Since starting these missions, nearly 1,000 children have received surgeries they needed to survive and thrive, including treatment for hydrocele, ectopia, hernia, severe burns caused by esophageal stenosis, and bone diseases.

 Supporting Children’s Comprehensive Education in Lomé